iOSCodePath/InstagramApp/README.md

 **Required Must-have Stories**

-* User should be able to login to Instagram App successfullyly.
+* User should be able to login to Instagram App successfully.
 * User should be able to see the timeline with latest posts.
 * User should be able to post a new picture to instagram.
 * User should be able to sign up for Instagram and then login successfully.